benIT/sculpin-blog-skeleton/source/_posts/2017-03-28-getting-started-with-sculpin.md

  The script is in charge of:

  - generating the html
- - rsyncing the `output_prod` folder with the `benit.github.io`.
+ - rsyncing the `output_prod` folder of the source control repo with the `benit.github.io`repo.
- - commiting
+ - commiting on the 2 repos with the same commit message
- - pushing
+ - pushing on the 2 repo

+Usage:

+    ./publish.sh "edit post about Setting up a cool php development environment"